-- Main circuit board and case kit, which includes most of the circuit pieces, case parts – This is the real core of the kit, and contains all of the resistors, transistors, capacitors, connectors, and more.
-This kit also has 6 lexan pieces that will be used as a case for the radio. eBay details
+- The main circuit board and case kit, which includes most of the circuit pieces, case parts – This is the real core of the kit and contains all of the resistors, transistors, capacitors, connectors, and more.
+This kit also has 6 Lexan pieces that will be used as a case for the radio. eBay details

 - 3 pin SIP socket – This SIP socket will have the center pin trimmed, so you can slide the crystal in, and out, for future changes. eBay details

 - 7.030 MHz crystal – The kit comes with a 7.023 MHz crystal.
 This frequency is in the “Extra Only” portion of the 40 meter band.
 This replacement crystal will let Technician and General operators transmit in their own portion of the band. eBay details

 - Headphone with 3.5 mm plug – These earphones will let you hear the received signals. eBay details

 - 3.5 mm plug for a CW key – This will let the operator connect a straight key to the Pixie radio.
 Pressing the key will turn on the transmitter. eBay details